albertdiones/coding_10min_a_day/README.md

 19. Create a function greatest(x,y,z) that returns which of the 3 given numbers are greater (using > or < signs)
 20. Create a function roll() that generates 2 numbers between 1 to 6
 21. print out current date/time
+22. print out current date; then print out current time; using 2 separate function call, but outputting on the same line
-22. print out current unix timestamp in seconds and milliseconds using built in functions if available
+23. print out current unix timestamp in seconds and milliseconds using built in functions if available
-23. print out the current date time but with the specific format: `Mon Jan 13 2025 14:54:30`
+24. print out the current date time but with the specific format: `Mon Jan 13 2025 14:54:30`
-24. output remaining seconds on the current day
+25. output remaining seconds on the current day
 30. get remaining milliseconds of current the day
 31. get remaining microseconds of the current day
 32. ask for a year input and output if it's a leap year or not using built in functions if possible